 Which rewards cards are best for Disney vacations?

-The Chase Sapphire Reserve Credit Card, United MileagePlus Explorer Credit Card, and the Bank of America Travel Rewards Credit Card are a few more to consider.
+The Chase Sapphire Preferred Card, the Chase Sapphire Reserve Credit Card, and the Bank of America Travel Rewards Credit Card are also worth considering if you’d rather earn flexible points toward flights, hotels, or dining.

 7. Plan A “Skip Day”

 Take a break from the Disney parks for a day.
-It will save you money but also give you an opportunity to relax or explore the rest of the park.
+It saves you the cost of a day’s ticket while giving you a chance to relax or explore the resort.

 Here are some ways to spend your off day.
-Soak up some sun at your resort’s pool, ride the Monorail and Skyliner and check out the different resort lobbies, enjoy the nightly firework, or catch movie night at your resort.
+Soak up some sun at your resort’s pool, ride the Monorail and Skyliner, check out the different resort lobbies, enjoy the nightly fireworks, or catch movie night at your resort.

 We’d highly recommend a trip to Disney’s BoardWalk and Disney Springs, Disney’s two shopping, dining, and entertainment districts.
 But be warned: you may be tempted to spend money on some amazing souvenirs and yummy foods!
 Can you resist the temptation?